 coach.

 Austrian international striker Peter Pacult scored the goals as 1860 won a second successive promotion as the club returned to the top flight with a third place finish in the 1993-94 2.
-Bundesliga season as President Karl-Heinz Wildmoser oversaw club affairs.
+Bundesliga season, as President Karl-Heinz Wildmoser oversaw club affairs.

 TSV in action at the Allianz Arena |

-1860 were relegated back to 2.
+as their former forward Pacult took charge of the team.
+1860 was relegated back to 2.
 Bundesliga in 2003-04 under Falko

-Götz, with the club moving back to Grünwalder
+The club moved back to Grünwalder

 Stadion for their first season back in the second flight as the Allianz Arena